Thousands of Detroit casino workers threaten to go on strike on Tuesday

-A strike will hit operations at MGM Grand Detroit operated by MGM Resorts International and MotorCity Casino and Hollywood Casino at Greektown operated by Penn Entertainment.
+A strike will hit operations at MGM Grand Detroit operated by MGM Resorts International, MotorCity Casino and Hollywood Casino at Greektown operated by Penn Entertainment.

 On Sept.
 29, 99 per cent of voting workers from all unionized groups at the three Detroit casinos voted to authorize the DCC negotiating committee to call a strike.